tensorflow/tensorflow/g3doc/GenericDAGRewriter.md

 almost all cases: you can simply instantiate the same pattern one time for each possible cost and use the predicate to guard the match.

-The two phase nature of this API (match separate from rewrite) is important for two reasons: 1) some clients may want to explore different ways to tile the graph, and only rewrite after committing to one tiling.
+The two-phase nature of this API (match separate from rewrite) is important for two reasons: 1) some clients may want to explore different ways to tile the graph, and only rewrite after committing to one tiling.
 2) We want to support runtime extensibility of the pattern sets, but want to be able to statically